Comey's claim to Congress about Clinton aide's emails wasn't true

 - The discovery of the emails last October prompted Comey to alert Congress

-Washington (CNN)FBI Director James Comey erroneously told Congress last week that former Hillary Clinton aide Huma Abedin forwarded "hundreds and thousands" of emails to her husband's laptop -- and the bureau is looking for a way to clean up the error, according to officials familiar with the matter.
+Washington (CNN)FBI Director James Comey erroneously told Congress last week that former Hillary Clinton aide Huma Abedin forwarded "hundreds and thousands" of emails to her husband's laptop -- and the bureau is looking for a way to clean up his error, according to officials familiar with the matter.

-The emails were forwarded to Anthony Weiner's computer via a backup system for her phone, US officials told CNN last fall.
-Some, though far fewer than the "hundreds and thousands" Comey described, may have been sent in order to be printed, the officials say.
+Clinton's emails were forwarded to the computer of Abedin's husband, former New York Rep. Anthony Weiner, via a backup system for Abedin's phone, US officials told CNN last fall.
+Some of those emails, though far fewer than the "hundreds and thousands" Comey described in his recent testimony to Congress, may have been sent in order to be printed, the officials told CNN.

+Comey told Congress last Wednesday that Clinton's emails containing classified information were "somehow" being forwarded to Weiner by his wife, Abedin.

+"Somehow, her emails were being forwarded to Anthony Weiner, including classified information by her assistant, Huma Abedin," he said.

 The emails weren't marked as classified, though the FBI later found classified information contained in some emails recovered from Weiner's laptop.
-The discovery of the emails last October prompted Comey to alert Congress, days before the presidential election, that the FBI had reopened its probe of Clinton's private email server.

-Some Democrats and Clinton herself have blamed her election loss at least partly on Comey's decision to update Congress about the newly found emails.
-The FBI ended its investigation of the emails without changing its conclusion that no charges should be brought against Clinton or anyone else.
+But there was no indication that Abedin "had a sense that what she was doing was in violation of the law," Comey added, and investigators couldn't prove any sort of criminal intent.

 Nick Merrill, a spokesman for the former secretary of state, compared Comey's statements to Clinton's marathon testimony at a 2015 hearing over the Benghazi terrorist attacks.

-"Imagine for a moment if Hillary Clinton had said something this inaccurate when she testified for 11 hours," Merrill tweeted.
+"Imagine for a moment if Hillary Clinton had said something this inaccurate when she testified for 11 hours," Merrill tweeted Tuesday.
+CNN has reached out to Abedin for comment.

 ProPublica first reported the FBI's internal debate about whether to correct Comey's testimony at a Senate hearing.